- About Extension

-Curry County 4-H offers scholarships for graduating seniors and 4-H Alumni.
-To qualify, applicants must be a senior in high school or have graduated from a high school in Curry County.
-Applicants must also have completed a minimum of three years of 4-H including the current year and have an up-to-date 4-H Record Book.
-See below for a full list of requirements:
+Curry County 4-H offers scholarships for 2017 graduating seniors.
+To qualify, applicants must be a senior in high school in Curry County.
+Applicants must also have completed a minimum of three years of 4-H including the current year.
+See below for a full list of requirements.

 - Two letters of recommendation.
 One from school and one from a 4-H Leader.

 - Indicate the County Scholarships you are applying for in the area for State Scholarship Selection.
 (Please apply for any you are interested in receiving.)

 - Applicants may be requested to appear for an interview.

 State 4-H Scholarships